Home 5 Careers 5 Resources 5 For Career Counsellors

 High School

-• Reel Canada (national)
+• Reel Canada (National)

 • Reel Canada also offers specialized catalogues and learning modules for the classroom

-• Reel 2 Real Festival – BC based, Reel to Real: A Celebration of Moving Images for Youth Society, online festival that creates elementary and high school level resources/study guides for films playing at the festival in addition to a number of online high school programs such as the Jury Program.
+• Reel 2 Real Festival – B.C. based, Reel to Real: A Celebration of Moving Images for Youth Society, online festival that creates elementary and high school level resources/study guides for films playing at the festival in addition to a number of online high school programs such as the Jury Program.

 • Pacific Cinematheque (Vancouver) – Offers interactive workshops for schools and has put on in person Cinelab workshops specifically geared towards youth aged 14-19.

-• Out in Schools – Out In Schools is BC’s award-winning 2SLGBTQIA+ education program that uses film and facilitated group discussion to engage youth in building safer, more inclusive communities.
+• Out in Schools – Out In Schools is B.C.’s award-winning 2SLGBTQIA+ education program that uses film and facilitated group discussion to engage youth in building safer, more inclusive communities.

 A variety of schools and organizations offer media specific programs for youth such as:

-Post-Secondary Education
+Post-Secondary

 Growing numbers of post-secondary schools are offering microcredential courses to meet the demand of motion picture, in addition to part-time or full-time programs.
-For a list of post-secondary schools with motion picture training visit the Creative BC Knowledge Hub.

 The Motion Picture Industry Orientation Course is an introductory orientation course for job seekers and those interested in the motion picture industry.
 As one of the major courses required for unions and guild membership, it may be useful for students to take this course to better prepare themselves for this industry and to learn how to start on the right foot on their first day on set.